 Known around the world for his engaging and accessible on-screen presence, MacLean’s calls him “Canada’s answer to David Attenborough” and The Globe & Mail describes his unique style of adventure-and-science storytelling as “indescribable, but brilliant.”

 Niobe is also an accomplished Director and Producer.
 His verité documentary Vital Bonds was the first film in history to capture on screen the death of a patient and the decision of his family to donate his organs.
-His short film Boy Nomad, a coming-of-age story set in Mongolia’s Altai Mountains, is touring the world with the 2019 Banff Mountain Film Festival World Tour.
+His short films Boy Nomad, a coming-of-age story set in Mongolia’s Altai Mountains, and The Long Today, a personal exploration of the father-son relationship set on a gruelling wilderness canoe trip, were selected by the Banff Mountain Film Festival World Tour.
 With Director Alexandra Lazarowich, Niobe produced the Sundance-winning short film Fast Horse, exploring the white-knuckle tradition of Indian Relay in Blackfoot culture.

 A long-time collaborator with Canadian-born composer Darren Fung, Niobe also presents select documentaries to live audiences as orchestral performances.
-Represented by The Arts Firm, Niobe is currently touring The Great Human Odyssey in Concert and Equus in Concert to major symphony orchestras in North America.
+Represented by Latitude45, Niobe is currently touring The Great Human Odyssey in Concert and Equus in Concert to major symphony orchestras in North America.

 Niobe earned his PhD from the Scott Polar Research Institute at the University of Cambridge, after spending 18 months conducting fieldwork in the Russian Arctic.
-In 2008, he founded Clearwater Documentary with Canadian filmmaker Tom Radford.
-Niobe founded Handful of Films in 2018.
+In 2008, he founded Clearwater Documentary with Canadian filmmaker Tom Radford, before founding Handful of Films in 2018.